afontcu/afontcu.dev/content/blog/autonomy/index.md

 So, next steps:

-1) To identify those constraints which are non-negotiable.
+1) To identify the non-negotiable constraints.
 2) To let "rules" evolve: what was restraining several months ago might be too broad today.

 This is left as an exercise to the reader.